Hangar Theatre: History

 The initial renovation of a municipal airport hangar into a theatre by Bill Carpenter, the Ithaca Youth Theatre, and Ithaca Fire Department was completed in 1969.
 Bill Carpenter was hired as the first director by the Chairman of the Ithaca Festival, Tom Niederkorn, and he worked for the Board of Directors of the festival for two years.
 The theatre was initially called the Hangar Playfair Theatre.
 It continued to be renovated thanks to a grant from Nelson Rockefeller and the joint efforts of the Ithaca Repertory Theatre, Cornell University, Ithaca College, and the City of Ithaca in 1975.
 In 1986, the Hangar received another grant from the New York State Natural Heritage Trust to build an adjacent set and costume shop.
 The Hangar’s capital campaign in 1995 raised more than $270,000 for additional improvements to the facility.

 From 1982-1996, under the artistic leadership of Robert Moss from New York’s Playwrights Horizons, the Hangar achieved national recognition as a professional regional theatre that produced plays and served as a learning environment for young theatre professionals.
-In 1988, the Hangar’s directing internship program expanded when the Drama League Project began sending emerging directors to the Hangar to direct plays in The Wedge, and in 1989 the Hangar’s Lab Company was formed.
+In 1988, the Hangar’s directing internship program expanded when the Drama League Project began sent emerging directors to the Hangar to direct plays in The Wedge; in 1989 the Hangar’s Lab Company was formed.

 Mark Ramont served as artistic director from 1997-2000 during a period of creative growth for the Hangar.
 At the same time, under Education Director Lisa Bushlow from 1991-2000, the Hangar became recognized throughout New York State and across the country for its comprehensive, year-round theatre education programs.
+In 2000, the Board appointed Lisa as the Hangar’s first executive director, at which time she recommended Kevin Moriarty as the artistic director.
+Under their leadership the Hangar added a New Play Festival in 2001, the Hangar tent and Starlight Café in 2002, and expanded artistic and educational programming, including the commissioning of new plays.

+The Hangar Theater for All Seasons met a $4.6 million goal in its 2010 capital campaign for a building renovation, creating a year-round home for Hangar Theater Company's productions.
 Today, the Hangar brings a range of theatre experiences to students across New York State, with the School Tour and Artists-in-the-Schools programs.
 Throughout the summer, KIDDSTUFF performances and the Next Generation School of Theatre reach thousands of young people.
 The Hangar currently serves approximately 60,000 adults and children annually.

-In 2000, the Board appointed Lisa as the Hangar’s first executive director, at which time she recommended Kevin Moriarty as the artistic director.
-Under their leadership the Hangar added a New Play Festival in 2001, the Hangar tent and Starlight Café in 2002, and expanded artistic and educational programming, including the commissioning of new plays.

-Robert Moss returned as Interim Artistic Director for summer 2008; Peter Flynn was named Artistic Director in August, 2008.
+Robert Moss returned as Interim Artistic Director for Hangar's summer 2008 season; Peter Flynn was named Artistic Director in August, 2008.
 Josh Friedman, the serving Managing Director, assumed the role in 2012.
 During 2012, Stephanie Yankwitt served as the Acting Artistic Director through the end of the Mainstage season.
 Jen Waldman assumed the role of Artistic Director in 2013.